Islandora/documentation/docs/concepts/collection.md

 - various collections of artifacts, grouped for display
 - theses and dissertations, which are organized and managed separately from other objects.

-Islandora:
+Islandora provides:

-- provides a field storage called "Member of" (field_member_of) that can be used to declare items to be members of other resources.
+- a field storage called "Member of" (field_member_of) that can be used to declare items to be members of other resources.
-- provides a "Children" tab on resources, which provides a management interface to access the members of a resources.
+- a "Children" tab on resources, which provides a management interface to access, re-order, add, or delete the members of a resource.

-Islandora on its own does not prescribe any particular content types, so this field storage can be implemented on any node bundle inteneded to represent Islanodra resources.
+Islandora on its own does not prescribe any particular content types, so this field storage can be implemented on any node bundle inteneded to represent Islandora resources.
+Islandora provides a generic "member of" relationship field to group objects under a "parent" object.
+This mechanism is shared by similar use cases: Paged Content and Compound Objects.

+## Bulk management of members of a collection

+Bulk management of items can be done using the Drupal contrib module [Views Bulk Edit Drupal module](https://www.drupal.org/project/views_bulk_edit).
+In short, build a view using this views field, and you will be able to perform Drupal Actions on objects.
+Neither Islanodra nor Islandora Defaults provide out-of-the-box management tools, but the sandbox provides some sample content and views that use Views Bulk Edit.

+For more information see [forthcoming page] Concept: Bulk Edit

 ## Configuration provided by Islandora Defaults

 Islandora (Defaults) provides:

-- A content type with the "member_of" field that can be used to add a resource to a collection (or paged content, or compound resource)
+- a content type ("Repository Item") that has the "member_of" field, so can be used to add a resource to a collection (or paged content, or compound resource),
 - logic (a context) such that if a resource is tagged as a "collection", a view of its members will show on the collection's page.

-Islandora uses a generic "member of" relationship field to group objects under a "parent" object.
-This mechanism is shared by Paged Content and by Compound Objects.

-In Islandora Defaults, when content is given the Model of “Collection”, then a Context kicks in (the context is called “Collection”) that causes a view block (the View’s name is Members) to appear on the page.

-Islanodra defaults also provides configuration so that:

- -

-Islandora sandbox provides sample content and demonstration views of collection members, as well as some administrative views using the [Views Bulk Edit Drupal module](https://www.drupal.org/project/views_bulk_edit) to provide tools to manage members of a collection.
+For more details, see the tutorial on  [How to create and add to a collection](../tutorials/how-to-create-collection.md)

 ## Tutorials

 - [How to create and add to a collection](../tutorials/how-to-create-collection.md)